mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

       - "8000:8000"
 ```

 Finally, we need to set up the [volumes][5] our app is going to use.
-Volumes are the way Docker persist the data.
-They don't increase the size of the container and exist outside the life cycle of the containers, what makes them a perfect choice to store our *node_modules* directory.
-Docker names the volume with a hash, what makes it unique...
-But also pretty difficult to identify for us, humans.
+Volumes are the way Docker persists the data.
+They don't increase the size of the container and exist outside the life cycle of the containers, which makes them a perfect choice to store our *node_modules* directory.
+Docker names the volume with a hash, making it unique...
+But also pretty difficult to identify for us, humans 🤖.
 Name it accordingly with a separate tag **volumes** at the end of the file.

 On the other hand, to be able to take the advantage of the *Hot Module Reloading* (HMR) feature of Gatsby, we can mount our host directory of the blog to the container.
 This way, when we change a file in our local machine, changes are reflected in the container side and Gatsby reloads the website using HMR.